KDE/kdesignerplugin/README.md

 # KDesignerPlugin

-Integrating KDE frameworks widgets with Qt Designer
+Integrating custom widgets with Qt Designer

+This tool is deprecated.
+In your CMake-based build system use [ECMAddQtDesignerPlugin](https://api.kde.org/ecm/module/ECMAddQtDesignerPlugin.html) from "Extra CMake Modules" instead.

 ## Introduction

-This framework provides plugins for Qt Designer that allow it to display the widgets provided by various KDE frameworks, as well as a utility (kgendesignerplugin) that can be used to generate other such plugins from ini-style description files.
+This framework provides a utility (kgendesignerplugin) that can be used to generate plugins for Qt Designer from ini-style description files.

 ## kgendesignerplugin